wednesday-solutions/hapi-swagger/README.md

-# hapi-swagger
+# hapi-swaggerui

 This project has been forked from and inspired by (glennjones/hapi-swagger)[https://github.com/glennjones/hapi-swagger].

 The key differences from glennjones/hapi-swager is the support for (wurst)[https://github.com/felixheck/wurst] and modifcations in usage making consumption of the library easy and straight forward.

 This is a [OpenAPI (aka Swagger)](https://openapis.org/) plug-in for [Hapi](https://hapi.dev/) When installed it will self document the API interface in a project.